-The last river cruise in summer runs at 8pm so ideally you have a ticket for the 8pm river cruise and enjoy the ride.
-After that you could still go Mönchsberglift, the elevator up to the museum of modern art.
-The museum will be closed, but the elevator operates until 9pm or 11pm depending on the time of the year.
+The last river cruise in summer runs at 8 pm so ideally you have a ticket for the 8 pm river cruise and enjoy the ride.
+After that, you could still go to the Mönchsberglift, the elevator up to the museum of modern art.
+The museum will be closed, but the elevator operates until 9 pm or 11 pm depending on the time of the year.
 The top of Mönchsberg is one of the best places to enjoy the night view so give it a try if you still have energy left.
 It only takes 30 seconds by elevator.

 Is there a difference between using the Salzburg card in high or in low season?

 As mentioned before.
 The plan, in particular the end of your busy Salzburg card day, depends very much on the season.
 In summer you can fit in more places than in winter because the fortress and the cruise are possible later in the day.
 This list also doesn’t include all the sights included in the card.
-Only the ones I love the most.
+It only consists of the sights I love the most.
 It might vary from person to person.